xmartlabs/spoter-embeddings/README.md

 Here we show top-1 and top-5 classifications which are calculated by taking the 1 (or 5) nearest vector of different classes, to the target vector.

 To estimate the accuracy for LSA, we take a “train” set as given and then classify the holdout set based on the closest vectors from the “train” set.
-This is done using the model trained on WLASL100 dataset only, to show how our model has zero-shot capabilities.
+This is done using the model trained on WLASL100 dataset only.

 ![Accuracy table](/assets/accuracy.png)